 var dtPoint;

-addToGraph(args, context) {
+function addToGraph(args, context) {

 var perfGraph = document.getElementById('TestControl');